Why a Mobile-Friendly Website Should Be a Priority

 SWEOR suggests that 57% of internet users will not recommend a business to others if it has a poorly designed website.

-This is why it’s imperative to create a mobile-friendly website that reflects your business goals and attracts potential customers.
+This is why creating a mobile-friendly website that reflects your business goals and attracts potential customers is imperative.

 With a mobile-friendly website, you can reach out to more customers and offer them valuable experiences to ensure their satisfaction.

 Since your visitor’s perception of your business depends on your website’s usability, offering a mobile-optimised website helps you earn their trust and improve your brand’s reputation online.

 Moreover, a mobile-friendly website creates brand awareness, elevating your credibility in the industry.

 If your website does not look good on a mobile phone, you will experience high bounce rates.

 Visitors will abandon your site if they have to tap, zoom or squint to read the text or if it requires add-ons to display content on the browser.

 But with a mobile-optimised website that offers effortless navigation, optimised page load times, and clear CTAs, you can reduce your site’s bounce rate.